Hintay/power-admin/README.md

 ## Components

-- **Collector**: A service that reads data from power monitoring devices (e.g., PZEM-004T) and sends it to the server.
+- **Collector**: A service that reads data from power monitoring devices (PZEM-004T) and sends it to the server.
 - **Server**: A backend service that receives data from collectors, stores it in a time-series database (InfluxDB), and provides a web interface and API for data visualization and management.
 - **Android App**: A mobile application for real-time power monitoring, historical data analysis, and consumption forecasting with an intuitive user interface.